 Operationalize agentic workflows with disciplined software engineering practices:

-• Continuous integration and testing: unit tests for individual agents, integration tests for end-to-end verification scenarios, and regression tests for regulatory edge cases.
+- Continuous integration and testing: unit tests for agents, end-to-end verification tests, and regression tests for regulatory edge cases.

-• Environment parity: maintain staging environments that mirror production data sensitivities and jurisdictional constraints.
+- Environment parity: staging environments that reflect production data sensitivities and jurisdictional constraints.

-• Observability: implement metrics and tracing across agent interactions, data access, and decision points to facilitate debugging and performance tuning.
+- Observability: metrics and tracing across agent interactions, data access, and decision points for debugging and performance tuning.

-• Deployment model: adopt blue/green or canary deployment for regulatory logic changes to minimize risk during modernization.
+- Deployment model: blue/green or canary deployments for regulatory logic changes to minimize risk during modernization.

 Security, Privacy, and Compliance